What the EU Whistleblowing Directive requires

 - Public-sector entities, including state administrations, regional authorities and many municipalities, which are covered regardless of headcount (small municipalities may be exempted by national law).

-- Companies in specific regulated sectors, such as financial services, anti-money-laundering, transport safety and environmental protection, which may fall under the rules irrespective of the 50-employee threshold.
+- Companies in specific regulated sectors, such as financial services and anti-money-laundering, transport safety and environmental protection, which may fall under the rules irrespective of the 50-employee threshold.

 How the employee threshold is counted